 SHORTLISTED FOR THE WAINWRIGHT PRIZE FOR NATURE WRITING – HIGHLY COMMENDED

-Kerri ní Dochartaigh was born in Derry, on the border of the North and South of Ireland, at the very height of the Troubles.
-She was brought up on a council estate on the wrong side of town.
-But for her family, and many others, there was no right side.
-One parent was Catholic, the other was Protestant.
-In the space of one year they were forced out of two homes and when she was eleven a homemade petrol bomb was thrown through her bedroom window.
-Terror was in the very fabric of the city, and for families like Kerri’s, the ones who fell between the cracks of identity, it seemed there was no escape.
+Kerri ní Dochartaigh was born in Derry at the very height of the Troubles.
+One parent was Catholic, the other Protestant.
+In the space of a year Kerri’s family were forced out of two homes and when she was eleven a homemade petrol bomb was thrown through her bedroom window.
+For families like hers, terror was in the very fabric of the city.

 “A remarkable piece of writing.
 I don’t think I’ve ever read a book as open-hearted as this.
 It resists easy pieties of nature as a healing force, but nevertheless charts a recovery which could never have been achieved without landscape, wild creatures and “thin places”.
 It is also flocked with luminous details (moths, birds, feathers, skulls, moving water).
 Kerri’s voice is utterly her own, rich and strange.
 I’ve folded down the corners of many pages, marking sentences and moments that glitter out at me.
 Wow”